solarless/taskr/README.md

 Imagine a simple task list project, but instead of traditional web oriented architecture it relays on a bit lower level.
-It's assumed that you run it only on your machine, like Docker Engine (imagine someone could just connect to your local Docker Engine and remove some volumes that are used for your application database, haha), as it was built with self-hostness (does anyone speaks like this?) in mind.
+It's assumed that you run it only on your fancy MacBook rather than public server, like Docker Engine (imagine someone could just connect to your local Docker Engine and remove some volumes that are used for your application database, haha), as it was built with self-hostness (does anyone speaks like this?) in mind.
 But in theory you can run it everywhere and get access to it from everywhere as well.